simao-ferreira/dotfiles/documentation/TERMINAL.md

 By default Manjaro i3 uses `bash` shell.
 During installation Arch uses `zsh`, after the user needs to install `zsh` if it wants to keep using it.

 ## Zsh
 To install `zsh` run `sudo pacman -S zsh` and `sudo pacman -S zsh-completions`.

 Running `zsh` will run zsh first time configuration, if doesn't run `zsh-newuser-install`, from this it's possible to configure history and completion.
 The new configuration file is found as `.zshrc`.

-Note: Make sure your terminal's size is at least 72×15 otherwise `zsh-newuser-install` will not run.
+Note: Make sure your terminal's size is at least 72×15 otherwise `zsh-newuser-install` might not run.

 ## Oh-my-zsh